Rocky Balboa: Rocky IV (1985)

-Apollo Creed agrees to have an exhibition match against Soviet World Amateur Champion and Olympic gold medalist-turned-professional fighter Ivan Drago (Dolph Lundgren) in Las Vegas, with Rocky Balboa and Tony "Duke" Evers in his corner.
-Creed, past his prime but in good shape, again not taking his opponent seriously, takes a serious beating by Drago in the first round, despite Rocky's orders to stop the fight.

-In the second round, Creed continues to be brutally beaten by Drago, falling limp in the ring and dying.
-Feeling responsible for Creed's death and riddled with guilt by Drago's cold indifference, Rocky decides to take on Drago himself, but to do so, he has to surrender his championship.
+Soviet World Amateur Champion and Olympic gold medallist-turned-professional fighter Ivan Drago (Dolph Lundgren) and his entourage arrive in the United States in a bid to demonstrate the superiority of Russian athletes.
+Motivated by patriotism, Apollo Creed challenges Drago to an exhibition bout in Las Vegas, with Rocky and Duke in his corner.
+Creed, past his prime but still in good shape, again does not take his opponent seriously.
+Creed takes a serious beating by Drago in the first round, and Rocky pleads with Creed to let him stop the fight.
+In the second round, Creed continues to be brutally beaten by Drago, but refuses to allow Rocky to throw in the towel.
+After a final blow from Drago, Creed falls limp in the ring and dies in Rocky's arms.

-Rocky travels to the cold mountains of Russia and undergoes rigorous training, even after being berated by Adrian, who said that Rocky could not win against Drago.
-His match against Drago takes place on Christmas Day 1985 in Moscow.
-With Evers assuming the role as his new trainer, Rocky trains hard using old-school methods within the mountainous terrain of Krasnoyarsk, Siberia, while Drago trains with state-of-the-art equipment and steroid enhancement.
+Feeling responsible for Creed's death and incensed by Drago and the Russians' cold indifference, Rocky decides to take on Drago himself, but in order to do so, has to surrender his championship title.
+Rocky travels to the cold mountains of Russia with Duke and Paulie.
+Despite her initial misgivings, Adrian eventually joins him.
+Rocky trains hard using old-school methods within the mountainous terrain of Krasnoyarsk, Siberia, while Drago trains with state-of-the-art equipment and steroid enhancement.
+Duke confides in Rocky that Apollo was like a son to him, and that Rocky now stands alone as the carrier of Apollo's legacy.

-During the match, Drago gains the upper hand in the early moments, but in the second round, Rocky strikes back against Drago with a haymaker to the eye, cutting him.
-The match goes on in a bloody back-and-forth battle, with the Soviet crowd, who originally roots for Drago, beginning to cheer for Rocky, while Drago's handler becomes increasingly upset over his inability to finish Rocky.
-In the end, Rocky's superior stamina and determination to win perseveres and defeats the heavily favored Russian in the 15th round.
+The match against Drago takes place on Christmas Day 1985 in Moscow.
+Drago gains the upper hand in the early moments, but in the second round, Rocky strikes back with a haymaker that cuts Drago below the eye.
+With Drago's confidence shaken, Duke urges Rocky on, sensing that Drago is vulnerable.
+The match goes on in a bloody back-and-forth battle, with the Soviet crowd, who originally rooted for Drago, beginning to cheer for Rocky, while Drago's trainers and manager become increasingly upset over his inability to finish Rocky.
+In the end, Rocky's superior stamina and determination to win perseveres and he finally knocks Drago out in closing moments of the 15th round.
 After the match, Rocky gives a passionate thank-you speech to the crowd while receiving a standing ovation both from the crowd and the politicians in attendance.